fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.15.

-Let us now continue extendind the app created in exercise 9.14.
+Let us now continue extending the app created in exercise 9.14.
 First, add the type information and replace the variable <i>courseParts</i> with the one from the example below.

 ```js
 // new types